Special thanks to Stappen & Shoppen for providing the photos.

 SV.
 Maximus is a student association where students from BUas as well as from Avans are members.
 Maximus aims to connect, no matter their background, students through friendship.
 The commitment from their approximately 80 members make sure to welcome everyone are received with open arms, while also at the same time are building on their network.
 Throughout the year, they are organising many events at their clubhouse, ‘T Forum at the ‘Havermarkt’.

 SV.
-Phileas Fogg has approximately 350 members in total and is the oldest student association in Breda.
+Phileas Fogg has approximately 350 members in total and is one of the oldest student association in Breda.
 Their name originates from the lead character from the book: “Around the world in 80 days”.
 Phileas Fogg is all about seeking adventure and broadening their network.
 They have multiple commissions and societies, who work hard to organise activities for their members at their clubhouse, Passe Partout.

 De Derde Akte is one of the biggest student theater associations in the Netherlands.
-De Derde Akte has formed to be a social meeting place by and for students with a passion for theater.
+De Derde Akte was formed to be a social meeting place by and for students with a passion for theater.
 It is an association, where students learn about theater be it in front or behind the curtains.
 They offer divers studies to their members which allows them to chose how they want to develop themselves in the art of theater.
 Besides theater, de Derde Akte also organise activities on mondays in Café de Dunne.

 ESN Breda means for unity in diversity and diversity in unity.
 It is one of the more than 500 Erasmus Student Network organisations spread throughout 40 countries in Europe.
 They commit themselves to cultural understanding and the enrichment of their members by aiding in their cultural development and also their personal development.
 They work towards cultural understanding and have a lot of international members, who love to share their history and story with that goal in mind.
 They organise different workshops and trips but also parties at the Old Dutch.